-Adaptive companies that have thrived amidst lockdown
+Adaptive companies that have thrived amidst lockdown3 min read

 While many companies are being challenged by COVID-19, some others are actually thriving during lockdown and adapting to the changes in lifestyle the pandemic has brought on.
-Here are five companies that have managed to make the most of the New Normal.
+Here are five companies that have managed to make the most of the ‘new normal’.

 Perhaps the most unlikely star of the post-COVID world has been Zoom.
 The company was coming off of a lukewarm year when the pandemic hit.
 It was then the video conferencing platform saw an eye-watering surge in use.
 It wasn’t just companies adapting to video conferencing at home, Zoom became the go-to social tool for families and friends to connect and socialise while staying in.

 The company saw its active user base grow by 67% in the first quarter of the year, while its valuation ballooned to 42 billion dollars (US).
 Of course, their intense growth hasn’t come without issues surrounding data and privacy, but the once relatively obscure tech company is now a household name.

 Countless companies that were already capitalising on the online delivery trend are now seeing the fruits of their labour pay off.
 One of these is family-run business Laithwaithe’s Wines in the UK.
 Despite the lockdown, they’ve found that families and friends still turned to wine to keep them together, especially over social Zoom calls.
 And with so many still apprehensive about setting foot in supermarkets, there’s been no slow down in deliveries.
 They saw an uptick of 117% in sales of their Prosecco and increased demand for their smaller bottles, suited to those living on their own.